Common Server Issues and How to Fix Them

 The Problem:

-Server downtime occurs when your server becomes unavailable, preventing users from accessing your website or application.
-This can be caused by hardware failures, software bugs, or even cyberattacks.
+Server downtime is one of the most frustrating issues for businesses and users alike.
+It occurs when your server becomes unavailable, preventing users from accessing your website or application.
+Downtime can result from hardware failures, software bugs, or even cyberattacks.

 How to Fix It: